-131 INTRODUCTION TO DRAWING 3 credits Freehand drawing experiences with an orientation to elements and principles of visual organization.
+INTRODUCTION TO DRAWING 3 credits Freehand drawing experiences with an orientation to elements and principles of visual organization.
 Limited media.

-144 TWO-DIMENSIONAL DESIGN 3 credits Fundamental information about the theory and practice of visual design as applied to surfaces including composition, color, and pictorial illusions, with lecture and studio experience.
+TWO-DIMENSIONAL DESIGN 144 Fundamental information about the theory and practice of visual design as applied to surfaces including composition, color, and pictorial illusions, with lecture and studio experience.

-170 FUNDAMENTALS OF PHOTOGRAPHY 3 credits A study of photography through lecture, demonstration and studio work.
+FUNDAMENTALS OF PHOTOGRAPHY A study of photography through lecture, demonstration and studio work.
 An exploration and enrichment opportunity for the non-art major.
 No credit toward a major in art.

-210 VISUAL ARTS AWARENESS Prerequisite: 3400:210.
+VISUAL ARTS AWARENESS Prerequisite: 3400:210.
 Lecture course providing appreciation and understanding of various types/periods with emphasis on topics and influences on societies, rather than on historical sequences.